Stop-Limit Order: Key Takeaways

 Stop-Limit Buy Order Example

-Looking at Microsoft’s chart, we can see that the stock’s in a long-term uptrend … But it recently had a pullback.
+Looking at Ford’s chart, we can see that the stock’s in a long-term uptrend but recently had a pullback.

-You set a stop-limit order to buy 100 shares of MSFT at $189 (the blue line on the chart).
-You also set a limit of $190 and select GTC (good-til-canceled).
+You set a stop-limit order to buy 100 shares of F at $21.50 (the blue line on the chart).
+You also set a limit of $21.60 and select GTC.

 This means that you won’t have to watch the market action.
-If MSFT trades at $189 or above, your broker will buy you 100 shares up to a price of $190.
+If F trades at $21.50 or above, your broker will buy you 100 shares up to a price of $21.60.

 Stop-Limit Sell Order Example

-Before you take your short position, you want to see price trade below the stock’s recent swing low of $1.63.
+So you decide to short sell the stock.
+And before you take a short position, you want to see price trade below the stock’s recent swing low of $19.50.

-You enter a stop-limit sell order to sell 100 shares of MSFT at a stop of $163 with a limit of $160, selecting GTC (good-til-canceled) in the order details.
+You enter a stop-limit sell order to sell 100 shares of F at a stop of $19.50 with a limit of $19.25, selecting GTC in the order details.

-This means that you can continue on with your life and not have to think much about the markets.
-If MSFT trades below $163, you’ll be entered into a short position at a price you’re happy with.
+This means you can move on to other trades (or life) without having to babysit what happens with F. If it trades below $19.50, you’ll enter into a short position at a price you’re happy with.

 When to Use Stop-Limit Orders